kaelzhang/node-run-mocha-cases/README.md

   },

   {
-    d: 'handle multiple result by using `expect` of function type',
+    d: 'handle multiple results by using `expect` of function type',
     a: 1,
     r: function(n){
       var done = this.async();